Statement of Strategy

-John S. and James L. Knight believed that a well-informed community could best determine its own true interests and was essential to a well-functioning representative democracy.
-The brothers pursued those beliefs, building and running one of the largest and most commercially successful newspaper companies in America in the 20th century; they were known for their journalistic principles and openness to evolving technology.
+John S. and James L. Knight believed that a well-informed community could best “determine its own true interests” and was essential to a well-functioning, representative democracy.
+They pursued those beliefs, building and leading one of the largest and most commercially successful newspaper companies in American history.
+They were known for their journalistic principles, integrity, respect for others and openness to the application of evolving media technology.

-The Knights also formed Knight Foundation.
-In the words of James L. Knight, their foundation was to promote excellence in journalism and the success of the communities in which they worked, and they were not otherwise prescriptive.
-Decades after the demise of both brothers, the company was sold but their foundation remains.
+The Knights, separately, formed Knight Foundation.
+James L. Knight explained that their foundation was to promote excellence in journalism and the success of the communities in which they worked.
+“Service to your community is inseparable from your responsibility as a newspaperman,” he believed.
+Having given those directions, the brothers were not otherwise prescriptive.

 This is a statement of our core beliefs, our approach to our mission and our statement of the strategic direction of our work.
 It is not cast in stone.
-Like the Knight brothers, we believe their foundation should evolve with time, society and technology, while always focusing on ways to make relevant their passion for informing and engaging communities.
+Like the Knight brothers, we believe Knight Foundation should evolve with time, society and technology, focused on ways to make relevant their passion for informing and engaging communities.

 Knight Foundation strategy and programs are based on three core beliefs derived from our founders: